sona13asatryan/Analysis-Pass-Usage-LLVM-Tutorial/README.md

 ```c++
  using Result = std::map<StringRef, unsigned int>;
 ```
-specifies the result, which keys are strigs representing the name of the global, and the value — number of uses.
+specifies the result, which keys are strings representing the name of the global, and the value — number of uses.
 The analysis will be executed due to it run function, so we declare in our GlobalCollectorAnalysis
 ```c++
  Result run(Module &M, ModuleAnalysisManager &);